GenomicsMachineLearning/MMCCI/docs/source/api/mmcci.it.integrate_networks.rst

 ﻿mmcci.it.integrate\_networks
 ============================

-.. currentmodule:: mmcci
+.. currentmodule:: mmcci.it

-.. autofunction:: it.integrate_networks
+.. autofunction:: integrate_networks